Basketball Training Tips: How to Correct Your Shooting Form

 As much as you’re going to want to move back, think about the long-term.
 By rushing this process, you may create issues in other parts of your shot and as a result spend more time trying to fix multiple issues.

-If you stay patient, put in a lot of perfect reps and stay committed, you’ll build the muscle memory in your shot needed to be a consistently good shooter.
+If you stay patient, put in a lot of perfect, intentional reps and stay committed, you’ll build the muscle memory in your shot needed to be a consistently good shooter.

 Every Rep Counts

 I can’t stress this point enough.
-It’s one thing to get 500 shots up a day, it’s another thing to be completely locked in and shoot 500 perfect shots.
-While you’re shooting, you should focus only on making every shot with the form you are trying to master.
+It’s one thing to get 500 shots up a day, it’s another thing to be completely locked in and shoot 500 intentional shots.
+While you’re shooting, you should focus only on how your body is shooting the basketball.
+Process how you're shooting the basketball so that you know how to repeat what you're doing or detect when you've made a mistake.

-By doing this, you’re not just getting shots up, you’re really working on your shot and your mind to develop this muscle memory.
+By doing this, you’re not just getting shots up, you’re really working on your shot and your mind to develop the right muscle memory.
 Every rep counts.

 If you’re doing all of these things right and you feel like something is still wrong, leave a comment below!